 Welcome back to #HypnOT.
 Session 2 focuses on understanding and managing Anxiety.
-Kim (Positive Solution Hypnotherapy) explains a little about how and why anxiety happens and the processes within the brain.
-I share some useful tips for managing the symptoms of anxiety and on how to limit the impact your anxiety has on your life.…Continue reading #HypnOT Session 2 – Anxiety
+Kim (Online Psychotherapist) explains a little about how and why anxiety happens and the processes within the brain.
+I share some useful tips for managing the symptoms of anxiety and on how to limit the impact your anxiety has on your life.
+This…Continue reading #HypnOT Session 2 – Anxiety

 Many regular visitors to this site (and most of my friends) will be aware that I live with Visual Stress.
 For the most part it just means I wear snazzy orange glasses and can’t drive.
 Other less obvious elements are my lack of depth perception, terrible night vision and sensitivity to blue light.
 I used…Continue reading Balance & Perception – Long Cane Training.